RachelSa/regenerating-dinosaurs/README.md

 4. From the dashboard, select the **Overview** tab and click **Configure Add-ons**.
 5. Under **Add-ons**, search for **Heroku Scheduler**.
 6. Agree to the Terms of Service to add the Scheduler.
+7. On the app's dashboard, the Scheduler will be visible under **Installed add-ons**.

 ### Part 2: Developer Guide to Creating a Rake Task and Configuring on Heroku